UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 You will need a UCL user name and password.
 These are the same credentials used to access core services like Portico and HR systems.

-!!! important
-    Check our [Status page](Status_page.md) to see current status of clusters.
-Accounts cannot be created while clusters are down and will be carried out once they are back up.

 ### Application process